-The trip from Kerne Bridge to Symonds Yat is stunning and probably the most popular half day river tour on the Wye, and can be done self-guided between the months of March to December and guided all year round.
-After booking you meet us in Symonds Yat West Leisure Park HR96DA (next to the shuttle meet point flag) at either 9 am or 1 pm, we fill out paperwork and complete payments, kit you out with buoyancy aids, paddles and dry barrels and give you a safety briefing before transporting you up to your start point at Kerne Bridge (15 minute drive), you will have the small launch fee to pay to the owners of the launch site if self-guided (£2 per canoe).
-You will paddle through Bishopswood and Lower Lydbrook.
+The trip from Kerne Bridge to Symonds Yat is stunning and probably the most popular half day river tour on the Wye, this runs at 1pm everyday and can be done self-guided between the months of March to December and guided all year round.
+After booking either through the website (above) or over the phone you will receive an email with information about your trip.
+On the day of your trip you meet us at Symonds Yat West Leisure Park HR96DA (next to the shuttle meet point flag) at 1pm, here you park and we fill out paperwork and complete payments, kit you out with buoyancy aids, paddles and dry barrels and give you a safety briefing before transporting you up to your start point at Kerne Bridge (15 minute drive), you will have the small launch fee to pay to the owners of the launch site if self-guided (£2 per canoe) and you are away.
+To start with you will paddle through Bishopswood and Lower Lydbrook.
 After Lydbrook you will pass by the Wye Valley YHA and the lovely Church at Welsh Bicknor and under the old disused railway bridge that forms part of the Wye Valley Walk.
 The river meanders down towards and under the famous Symonds Yat Rock viewpoint, where you may be able to spot peregrine falcons and other birds of prey.
 After passing Yat Rock you paddle for a further hour through stunning scenery into Symonds Yat and back to Symonds Yat West and your car.
 Along the way you can see a variety of wildlife from otters, mink, swans, geese, deer, wild boar, peregrine falcons and plenty more.

 The distance of about seven miles of this trip can be enough for the first time paddler and is perfect to enjoy the fantastic surroundings and stunning vistas the area has to offer, and if you fancied chilling out and taking a little more of a relaxed approach to this trip then why not consider this trip as a 3/4 day trip starting at 11 am which allows another hour or so to relax.